 Admin Fee of $50 will be charged for videos submitted after 20 Apr 2019

 Upon successful completion of the Audition process, you may proceed to register.
-The cost for the 6-day intensive course is SGD 1200, including course materials and tea breaks.
-However, register before 26 April 2019 and you'll get to enjoy an Early Bird special price at SGD 1100.
+The cost for the 6-day intensive course includes course materials and tea breaks.
+However, register before 26 April 2019 and you'll get to enjoy an Early Bird special price.
 So do sign up early!

 If you have further inquiries or are seeking clarifications on Registration, please feel free to email us at firstname.lastname@example.org.

 SingOrff is delighted to have the following presenters for the Level courses:

 The deadline for video submission has been extended to 20 April 2019.
 Please note that an administrative fee of $50 will be charged for videos submitted after 20 April 2019.

 Wolfgang Hans Hartmann

 Department of Pedagogy, Culture, Thought, and Body Learning

 Wolfgang Hartman has been a teacher of Early Music at the Centre of Superior Music (MUSIKENE), in San Sebatian, Basque Country since 2007.
 His professional experience is vast.
 He has worked in various “Carl Orff” primary schools in Germany and was the Head of Department of Instrumental Pedagogy, at the Klagenfurt Conservatoire, Austria, for ten years.
 He was also a pedagogical advisor for the Barenhoim-Said Foundation in Seville for their Masters of Education in Early Music in collaboration with the International University of Andalucia.
 He is a regular presenter at the Mozarteum University of Salzburg and is a permanent guest professor at the Superior Conservatoires in Peking and Shanghai.